AsunaMasuda/FloweryDays/README.md

 At the moment, even though the color options and images for each color are shown on its product page, these two are not changed if the other is changed.
 It will be more ideal the action of those two elements is synced.
 ### 5. Social Account Login
 This function allows users to sign up / log into their account of the site, using the existing account such as Google and Facebook.
 This is beneficial to users and the site ownwers.
 For users, it's hassle free from remembering a password for the site and it gives the users a smooth registration process.
 For the site owners, there are many benefits gained by social login - such as increasing user's sign up, reducing bounce rate and gaining user's information for social account which is beneficial for marketing purpose.
+### 6. Linking a related product page to blog post
+To call more customers to purchase a product, it would be effective to link a product page which is related to a blog post theme.
+### 6. Social Media Share Icons
+For social media marketing purpose, adding social media icon with a link to share products and blog posts would be effective.

 ## Defensive Design
 ### Error views (404 and 500 error)